gnolang/gno/docs/how-to-guides/effective-gno.md

 In essence, `init()` in Gno is your go-to function for setting up and registering realms.
 It's a powerful tool that helps keep your realms organized and properly configured from the get-go.
+Acting as a constructor, it sets the stage for the rest of your realm's lifecycle.

 ## Gno Good Practices